useautumn/autumn-py/docs/source/index.rst

 Currently, the latest Python SDK is not available on PyPi.
 It must be installed from our GitHub repository:

 .. code-block:: shell

-   python3 -m pip install -U git+https://github.com/useautumn/autumn-py
+   python3 -m pip install -U autumn-py

 If you would like support for our ``AsyncClient``, install ``aiohttp``: